Leadership Across Difference

 (Jennifer Eberhardt from Biased: Uncovering the Hidden Prejudice That Shapes What We See, Think, and Do, p.
 228 in ePub; Robert Sapolsky from Behave, p.
 Loc 5641; Retrieved on Nov 23, 2021 from https://hiddenbrain.org/podcast/group-think/; Retrieved on March 18, 2022 from: https://freakonomics.com/podcast/how-to-change-your-mind-update/; Heather McGhee from The Sum of Us, p.
 483 in ePub; Retrieved on January 9, 2017 from https://www.newscientist.com/article/mg23231030-600-you-are-an-asshole/; Robert Putnam and David Campbell from American Grace: How Religion Divides and Unites Us, p.
 892 in ePub; P.G.
 Devine et al, Long-term reduction in implicit race bias: A prejudice habit-breaking intervention, Journal of Experimental Social Psychology 48 (2012) 1267–1278)

-Distract, Delegate, Document, Direct, Delay: There are some actions that you can take in the moment to intervene when you see harassment or other forms of injustice occurring.
+Distract, Delegate, Document, Direct, Delay: There are some actions that you can take in the moment to intervene when you see harassment or other forms of unfair treatment occurring.
 Right to Be, a non-profit organization, suggests implementing the 5Ds of Bystander Intervention when you observe harassment.
 Distract, Delegate, Document, Direct, Delay.

 • Distract: Take an indirect approach to de-escalation.
 Safely interrupt the harassment by starting an unrelated conversation with the person being harassed, asking them for directions, or drawing attention away from them by dropping something, etc.